Aniruddhchavda/HCI/README.md

 </ul>

 <h2>Does the interface make doing those common things easier?</h2>
-<p> No, Setting power level while food is cooking results in unevenely cooked food. </p>
+<p> No, Setting power level while the food is cooking results in unevenely cooked food. </p>

 <h2>Sequence of actions :</h2>
 <p>  1) User opens the door using mechanical push button. </p>